kemperlab/cartan-quantum-synthesizer/CQS/README.md

 For example, to use these objects to generate the decomposition for the time evolution of the four site 1D lattice XY model, the code would be as follows:

 ## Import Key elements of the package:
-`from package.src.Hamiltonian import Hamiltonian`
+`from CQS.src.Hamiltonian import Hamiltonian`

-`from package.src.Cartan import Cartan`
+`from CQS.src.Cartan import Cartan`

-`from package.src.FindParameters import FindParameters`
+`from CQS.src.FindParameters import FindParameters`

 ## Define the parameters of the model: